 Don’t forget that Private Internet Access is headquartered in the US.
 If one government agency gets its hands on your personal data from your VPN’s servers, that data will soon be housed in the databases of numerous other government agencies.
 Moreover, while Private Internet Access had respectable speed test results, they certainly were not the best.
 The diversity of their server locations also is lacking.

 All that being said, Private Internet Access is an okay VPN service.
 If you’re getting close to the end of your list before you make a decision, allow us to recommend 2 more that will be well-worth your time checking out.
-See our ExpressVPN and NordVPN review if it isn’t already on your list.
+Check out our ExpressVPN and NordVPN comparison if those two services aren’t already on your list.
 We give those 2 VPN services a two thumbs up.